fenago/generative-adversarial-networks/chapter_19/Lab_15.md

 This has the effect of updating the generator toward getting better at generating real samples on the next batch.

-### 19.5.
-How to Develop an AC-GAN for Fashion-MNIST

-409

 The discriminator and composite model return three loss values from the call to the train on batch() function.
 The first value is the sum of the loss values and can be ignored, whereas the second value is the loss for the real/fake output layer and the third value is